mritunjaymusale/research-grapher/README.md

 ## TODO:

-mark paper usefull or not and change color baed on that ( store this info in the context)
+mark paper usefull or not and change color/icons baed on that ( store this info in the context)

 Handle api reponse errors (api has a response for errors just need to mount it to materialize)

+Replace reference and citation components with paper info tab on the right side

 ## BUG